 These give an extra layer of cushioning for your feet on walks or treks.
 You can choose from merino wool, IsoCool or anti-bacterial socks depending on the conditions.

-Especially important in colder weather, as you lose heat from your head.
-So once you get to the summit a warm woolly hat could come in very handy.
+Especially important in colder weather, as you will lose a lot of heat from your head.

-Again if you are hiking in colder weather a pair of thermal or waterproof gloves will help you maintain your body heat.
+Again if you are hiking in colder weather a pair of thermal or waterproof gloves will help you retain your body heat.

 A pair of walking poles will help your balance and will take some of the pressure off your joints on steep hills.